swiftlang/swift-foundation/README.md

 # Foundation

-Foundation provides a base layer of functionality useful in many applications, including fundamental types for numbers, data, collections, and dates, as well as functions for task management, file system access, and networking.
+Foundation provides a base layer of functionality useful in many applications, including fundamental types for numbers, data, collections, and dates, as well as functions for task management, file system access, and more.

-This package is a work-in-progress replacement for the Foundation library used in many apps across the Swift ecosystem today.
-It aims to provide a single implementation of Foundation across platforms that is written in Swift.
+This package is a work-in-progress that aims to build a new and unified Swift implementation of Foundation for all platforms.
+The project is in its early stages, with features still to be implemented.
+Contributions are welcome, including API implementations, bug fixes, documentation, tests and ports to new platforms.

 It is designed with these goals in mind: